NVIDIA/stdexec/README.md

 add_subdirectory(<stdexec root>)
 ```

-This will make the `stdexec::stdexec` target available to link with your project:
+This will make the `STDEXEC::stdexec` target available to link with your project:

 ```
-target_link_libraries(my_project PRIVATE stdexec::stdexec)
+target_link_libraries(my_project PRIVATE STDEXEC::stdexec)
 ```

 This target encapsulates all of the necessary configuration and compiler flags for using `stdexec`.